-So, How can you tell if your frog is pregnant?
-You can see a slight fattening around the tummy when your female frog is pregnant.
-Also, female frogs will sometimes appear pear-shaped when they are about to spawn.
+When a frog is pregnant, you can see a slight fattening around the tummy.
+Female frogs will sometimes appear pear-shaped when they are about to spawn.
 However, Most of the time it is difficult to see if she’s pregnant because females don’t look much different than usual.

 Fun fact: There is a possibility that more than one male fertilizes the spawn of a female frog